ome/omero-insight/FAQ.md

 Automatic uploading of files to OME QA will not work if the file size is greater than 2GB.
 Submission of smaller file sizes can also not work if you are uploading over a slow or unreliable network.
-If the file upload to OME QA fails, please contact the team using our [support page](https://www.openmicroscopy.org/support/) to discuss alternative mechanism to submit the files.
+If the file upload to OME QA fails, please contact the team using our [support page](https://www.openmicroscopy.org/support/) to arrange an alternative mechanism to submit the files.

 Adding third parties JARS
 -------------------------